sbraca/Ironhack-Module-1-Project-hatching/README.md

 # Hatching
-First project
+First Python Project
-I've worked with an sql dataset containing the Forbes 2018 Billionaires list.
+It all starts with an sql dataset with the Forbe´s 2018 Billionaires List.
+After the data wrangling process I enriched the data using web scrapping from wikipedia to add:
+*Missing Countries
-After cleaning it, I added the missing countries and then incluided the percentage of people with tertiary education in each country.
+*The percentage of people with tertiary education in each country.

-Is there a relationship between tertiary education and net worth?
+It all ends trying to prove there is no relationship between tertiary education and worth